 Greenwich has long been associated with culture and creativity.

-From a ship in a bottle to a slice of a dredger, set off on this trail to discover some of the Royal Borough’s best outdoor installations and sculptures.
+From a ship in a bottle to a slice of a dredger, set off on this self-guided tour to discover some of the Royal Borough’s best outdoor installations and sculptures.

 1. Large Standing Figure: Knife Edge by Henry Moore